-The Government says the reform addresses national challenges, including ageing infrastructure and historical under-investment by councils.
+The Government says its reform addresses national challenges, including ageing infrastructure and historical under-investment by councils.
 There is also a bow-wave of wastewater plants to be reconsented, source water contamination, higher consumer expectations, the impacts of climate change and natural hazards, and huge looming costs.

 The Government’s view is that current arrangements will not be able to address these challenges.

-Two aspects of the reform have been completed – a change to regulations through the Water Services Bill, and the creation of a new regulator (Taumata Arowai) which has taken over drinking water compliance from the Ministry of Health.
+Some aspects of the reform have been completed – a change to regulations through the Water Services Bill, and the creation of a new regulator (Taumata Arowai) which has taken over drinking water compliance from the Ministry of Health.
 The third phase is a change to the delivery of services, creating four new regional organisations to manage Three Waters services, instead of 67 individual councils.

 The Government says the changes will reduce future costs for ratepayers through economies of scale, will protect the environment and public health, support housing and infrastructure development, and deliver services in an efficient and sustainable way.